mutaimwiti/rbactl/DOCUMENTATION.md

 ##### `getAllPermissionsFor()`

 This function returns all the permissions for a given system entity.
-It expects two parameters; `systemPermissions` and `entity`. `systemPermissions` is the the list all system permissions. `entity` is very much self explanatory.
+It expects two parameters; `systemPermissions` and `entity`. `systemPermissions` is the the list all system permissions - either the permissions map or a plain array of permission strings. `entity` is very much self explanatory.
 Example:

 ```javascript
 const systemPermisions = loadPermissions(`${__dirname}/permissions`).$all;